top of page

 It consists of 7 rows of black seating that has a soft roof overhead, open sides and supporting pillars down the front which can restrict your view.
 It is normally left empty when very high crowds aren't expected at Sincil Bank.

-The Selenity Stand is single-tiered and a similar height to the Lincolnshire Co-operative Stand opposite.
+The SRP Stand is single-tiered and a similar height to the GBM Stand opposite.
 The left-hand-side of this stand is made up of red seating, the right-hand-side is made up of black seating, and the central blocks are made up of white seating, with the letters IMPS spelt out in yellow at the back of both the red and black areas.
 Sincil Bank's press area is up at the back of this stand as well.

 Two large pillars come down from the roof above and will restrict the view of anyone sat behind them, whilst the windshields on either side only cover the rows towards the back, leaving the front row seats more exposed.
 The gantry holding the matchday camera hangs down at the front of the stand's roof.